-Australian Apprenticeships are a great way to gain a nationally recognised qualification while earning a wage working on the job!
+Whether you’re looking for a role in construction, the hospitality industry, retail or even hairdressing, Australian Apprenticeships are a great way to gain a nationally recognised qualification while earning a wage working on the job.

-There are more than 500 occupations that offer apprenticeships, ranging from Certificate II to Advanced Diploma levels, including traditional trades and a number of emerging occupations in most other sectors of business and industry.
+There are more than 500 occupations that offer apprenticeships, ranging from Certificate II to Advanced Diploma levels.
+These include traditional trades and a number of emerging occupations in most sectors of business and industry.

 Australian Apprenticeships are available to anyone of working age and do not require any entry qualifications.
-Apprenticeships are available to school-leavers, those re-entering the workforce or those wishing to change careers.
+An Australian Apprenticeship is available to school-leavers, those re-entering the workforce or those wishing to change careers.

 What’s the difference between an apprenticeship and a traineeship?

-An apprenticeship is a structured training arrangement which usually lasts 3.5 or four years.
+An apprenticeship is a structured training arrangement, which usually lasts three to four years.
 The training combines practical experience at work with complementary off-the-job training with a Registered Training Organisation (RTO).

-On successful completion you are issued with a nationally-recognised qualification and the on-the-job skills which are highly regarded by many employers.
+On successful completion, you are issued with a nationally recognised qualification and you have on-the-job skills, which are highly regarded by many employers.

-A traineeship is a training agreement between the trainee and their respective employer whereby the employer agrees to train the trainee in a specific industry, and the trainee agrees to work and learn.
+A traineeship is a training agreement between the trainee and their respective employer: the employer agrees to train the trainee in a specific industry, and the trainee agrees to work and learn.

-Traineeships are available for people of all ages and usually last between 1-2 years (but can last longer), depending on the vocation and certificate level undertaken.
+Traineeships are available for people of all ages and usually last between one to two years (but can last longer), depending on the vocation and certificate level undertaken.

 Learn more about traineeships